Transforming Math Students into Strategic Thinkers

 Source: Pane et al., 2015; Bloom, 1984

 Spaced Practice Beats Cramming: The spacing effect demonstrates that distributed practice over time leads to better long-term retention than massed practice.
-This is why I emphasize consistent, shorter study sessions rather than marathon cramming.
-But this doesn’t mean extending your time to results – I combine shorter sprint-like sets that alternate between repetition and real-life applications.
-This approach trains your brain in more effective problem-solving techniques while helping it consolidate skills and information for long-term use.
+This is why I emphasize consistent, shorter study sessions rather than marathon cramming — combining sprint-like sets that alternate between repetition and real-life applications to train more effective problem-solving while consolidating skills for long-term use.

 Source: Cepeda et al., 2006; Rohrer & Pashler, 2007